ParaConUK/monc_utils/README.md

 which can be edited.
 Please commit code improvements and discuss merging with the master branch with Peter Clark and other users.

+New in version 0.4.1
+1. Minor fix to io_um package - horizontal coords are rounded to nearest m to ensure compatibility between interpolated and native fields.
+We need a better solution.

 New in version 0.4.0
 1. Added io_um package.